opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 initCameraMatrix2D
 ----------------------
+Finds an initial camera matrix from 3D-2D point correspondences.

 .. ocv:function:: Mat initCameraMatrix2D( InputArrayOfArrays objectPoints, InputArrayOfArrays imagePoints, Size imageSize, double aspectRatio=1.)

-    Finds an initial camera matrix from 3D-2D point correspondences.

 .. ocv:pyfunction:: cv2.initCameraMatrix2D(objectPoints, imagePoints, imageSize[, aspectRatio]) -> retval

+.. ocv:cfunction:: void cvInitIntrinsicParams2D( const CvMat* objectPoints, const CvMat* imagePoints, const CvMat* pointCounts, CvSize imageSize, CvMat* cameraMatrix, double aspectRatio=1.)

+.. ocv:pyoldfunction:: cv.InitIntrinsicParams2D(objectPoints, imagePoints, pointCounts, imageSize, cameraMatrix, aspectRatio=1.) -> None

-    :param objectPoints: Vector belonging vectors of the calibration pattern points in the calibration pattern coordinate space.
+    :param objectPoints: Vector of vectors of the calibration pattern points in the calibration pattern coordinate space.
+In the old interface all the per-view vectors are concatenated.
 See :ocv:func:`calibrateCamera` for details.

-    :param imagePoints: Vector belonging to vectors of the projections of the calibration pattern points.
+    :param imagePoints: Vector of vectors of the projections of the calibration pattern points.
+In the old interface all the per-view vectors are concatenated.

+    :param npoints: The integer vector of point counters for each view.

     :param imageSize: Image size in pixels used to initialize the principal point.